All privately owned docks and barges on Whistler lakes require provincial authorization.

 To move into compliance with provincial regulations, the RMOW will remove any private docks constructed on municipal park land.
 Over the years, several unauthorized docks have been built on Alta Lake Park and other municipal park foreshore in the valley.

-The RMOW will make attempts to contact the owners of these docks and work with them to have all docks removed by the end of 2020.
+The RMOW will make attempts to contact the owners of these docks and work with them to have all docks removed.